 Career Objective has been watered down so much that job seekers just copy and paste anything they deem fit.
 If you don’t know what to write, then skip that part but to your own detriment.
 Your career object is your first selling point.

 In a Resume, keywords are active essential words found in qualifications, career objective certifications, skills and abilities, experiences or achievements etc. Keywords in a Resume are words suited, needed or perhaps parts of a job opening position and ‘essential’ on a job seeker to be considered for an interview.

 A recruiter may glance first at these keywords, or use an applicant tracking system to quickly search through.
 Control + F can also be used to initiate first glance.
 Thereafter, other things will be considered.
 A resume with a nice-looking structure without keywords will end up in a bin.

 You should indicate your age if the job advert required it.
-On my previous post about Getting a job, I wrote that age is not a limitation but an invitation.
+In my previous post about getting a job, I wrote that age is not a limitation but an invitation.
 If you’re above or below the age limits but have all it takes, then submit your resume with a cover letter… If your cover letter is a good commando, your age may be ignored.